The-Grey-Wizard/The-Grey-Wizard/README.md

-- 👋 Hi, I’m @The-Grey-Wizard
+- 👋 Hi, I’m @The-Grey-Wizard.
+Feel free to call me by my real name Jordan!
-- 👀 I’m interested in game development
+- 👀 I’m interested in education, all things Apple and game development
-- 🌱 I’m currently learning C++ for Unreal Engine
+- 🌱 I’m currently learning Python with Jose Portilla
-- 💞️ I’m looking to collaborate on business and marketing of game dev
+- 💞️ I’m looking to teach programming fundamentals to K-12 students
 - 📫 How to reach me at email Jordan@skjoldgames.com

 <!---